The-RoboTUM/tron_docker_sim/README.md

 ### Step 2: Make the scripts executable

 The bash scripts included in this repo make the process of running an instance of the container easier.
-Make sure that they are executable first:
+They should be executable already, but if they don't work do (e.g. for run_gpu.sh):

 ```[bash]
-chmod +x run_gpu.sh && chmod +x run_nogpu.sh
+chmod +x run_gpu.sh
 ```

+## Step 3: Clone the limx sources

-### Step 3: Run the container
+### Step 4: Run the container

 There are two ways to run the container: with and without GPU.
 Running it with GPU (if available in host machine) makes the simulation go considerably smoother.
 However, this requires the user to have installed on the host machine the container toolkit (assuming Nvidia GPU).